OSegun/Zummit-Africa-ML-AL-Projects/README.md

 # Zummit-Africa-ML-AL-Projects

-A compliation of [Oluwasegun Odusina's](https://www.linkedin.com/in/odusinaoluwasegun/) executed machine learning and deep learning projects while at Zummit Africa as a junior data scientist.
+A compilation of [Oluwasegun Odusina's](https://www.linkedin.com/in/odusinaoluwasegun/) executed machine learning and deep learning projects while at Zummit Africa as a junior data scientist.

 ## Table of Content: